andriikushch/experiments-with-http-response-body/README.md

         read                    - send and read
         readandclose            - send, read and close
         nothing                 - send
-        readbyte                - send and read one byte readbyteandclose        - send, read one byte and close (default "readandclose")
+        readonebyte             - send and read one byte readonebyteandclose     - send, read one byte and close (default "readandclose")
 ```